(By Eleonora Buonocore, University of Calgary)

 883 was an Italian rock and pop band mostly active in the 90s.
 Although critics often doubted their musical capabilities and accused them of being ‘too commercial’, the group’s success among Italian youth was outstanding and immediate.
 They quickly became the voice of a generation, especially among the young people of the periferia, the outskirts of northern Italian cities.

-The band formed when singer Max Pezzali met base player Mauro Repetto during their high school years in Pavia, and the two decided to write songs together about their life experiences.
+The band formed when singer Max Pezzali met bassist Mauro Repetto during their high school years in Pavia, and the two decided to write songs together about their life experiences.
 883, after their beloved Harley Davidson Sportster motorcycle, became the official name for the group in 1991, before their first appearance at the Castrocaro Music Festival, and after the two entered into the entourage of producer Claudio Cecchetto, who was their ticket to fame.

 The newly named band achieved their first real success in the summer of 1992, when they released their album Hanno ucciso l’Uomo Ragno (They Have Killed Spider Man), which quickly became a hit, and eventually the top selling album in Italy, carried by the success of the single by the same name.